 You do not need an attorney to make a living will, but you should take the following steps before creating one.

-Take Some Time To Think About Want You Want
+Think About Want You Want

 Some people want doctors to do everything they can to keep them alive.
 Others want no extraordinary measures if they will have a low quality of life.